 Photo ID Requirements

-We recommend you use a professional passport photo service to ensure your photo meets all the requirements.
+AWS recommends that applicants and candidates use a professional passport photo service to ensure the photo submitted to AWS meets all requirements.

 - In color